2.4.4 |

 that combination of predicates which also corresponds to the

-shallow-or-lowness catena.
-Proximity may also be a common
+Proximity may also be a common denominator for shallow-or-lowness

-predicate itself which serves as common denominator of all the
+The predicate itself, which serves as common denominator of all the

 All quasi-monadic predicates are catenalities but, conversely,